sowmyasridharamurthy/seleniumTests/README.md

 # selenium_Cucumber
 Simple selenium tests

-This is a simple selenium -Cucumber test.
+This is a sample selenium -Cucumber test.

 A simple Gherkin Feature file is used define the scenario for a mock website.
 By making use of cucumber hooks and Page object model a test is drawn for the mock website.